marcogh/django-dform/README.rst

         url(r'dform_admin/', include('dform.admin_urls')),
     )

-See the documentation for more information no using the permission hook or what views to wrap.
+See the documentation for more information on using the permission hook or what views to wrap.

 Run: